himmelblau-idm/himmelblau/README.md

   <img src="img/penguin.png" width="15%" height="auto" />
 </p>

-Himmelblau is an interoperability suite for Microsoft Azure AD and Intune.
+Himmelblau is an interoperability suite for Microsoft Azure Entra ID and Intune.

 The name of the project comes from a German word for Azure (sky blue).

-Himmelblau supports Linux authentication to Microsoft Azure AD (AAD) via PAM and NSS modules.
+Himmelblau supports Linux authentication to Microsoft Azure Entra ID via PAM and NSS modules.
-The PAM and NSS modules communicate with AAD via the himmelblaud daemon.
-Himmelblau also enforces Intune MDM policies.
+The PAM and NSS modules communicate with Entra ID via the himmelblaud daemon.
+Himmelblau plans to enforce Intune MDM policies, but this work isn't completed yet.

 [![sambaXP 2024: Bridging Worlds – Linux and Azure AD](img/sambaxp.png)](https://www.youtube.com/watch?v=G07FTKoNTRA "sambaXP 2024: Bridging Worlds – Linux and Azure AD")